MartinForsberg-Ecru/ksef-docs/faktury/sesja-sprawdzenie-stanu-i-pobranie-upo_en.md

 });
 ```

-### 4. Retrieve information about a single invoice
+### 4. Retrieving Information About a Single Invoice

-Allows retrieval of detailed information about a single invoice in a session, including its status and metadata.
+Allows retrieving detailed information about a single invoice in the session, including its status and metadata.

-You must provide the session reference number `referenceNumber` and the invoice reference number `invoiceReferenceNumber`.
+You must provide the session `referenceNumber` and the invoice `invoiceReferenceNumber`.

 GET [sessions/{referenceNumber}/invoices/{invoiceReferenceNumber}](https://ksef-test.mf.gov.pl/docs/v2/index.html#tag/Status-wysylki-i-UPO/paths/~1api~1v2~1sessions~1%7BreferenceNumber%7D~1invoices~1%7BinvoiceReferenceNumber%7D/get)